-- Member of the Board of Directors of Hill-Rom Holdings, Inc. - · Member of the Board of Directors of PreCardia, Inc. - · Venture Partner, Lightstone Ventures
+- · Member of the Board of Directors of Hill-Rom Holdings, Inc. - · Member of the Board of Directors of LivaNova, Inc. - · Member of the Board of Directors of PreCardia, Inc. - · Member of the Board of Directors of Contego, Inc. - · Member of the Board of Directors of Cala Health, Inc. - · Venture Partner, Lightstone Ventures